davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 In the example here, we are show how our 0.5° WGS84 raster for the UK and Eire compares to a 100km resolution raster on the British National Grid.

 We can't display that using actual raster data because they always need to plot on a regular grid.
-However we can create vector grids, using the new function `st_make_grid` and our other vector tools, to represent the two raster grids so we can overplot them.
+However we can create vector grids, using the new function `st_make_grid` and our other vector tools, to represent the cells in the two raster grids so we can overplot them.
 You can see how transferring cell values between those two raster grids gets complicated!

 ```{code-cell} R
 # make two simple `sfc` objects containing points in  the